 For absolute location, the SL Positioning Client UE sends a SL Positioning Service Request which includes info of SL Positioning Client UE, info of Target UE, and required positioning QoS.
 The Service Request may include info of list of candidate Located UE(s).

-For relative location, the SL Positioning Client UE sends a SL Positioning Service Request which includes info of SL Positioning Client UE, info of Target UE, info of SL Reference UE(s), and required positioning QoS.
+For relative location/ranging, the SL Positioning Client UE sends a SL Positioning Service Request which includes info of SL Positioning Client UE, info of Target UE, info of SL Reference UE(s), and required positioning QoS.

-For ranging, the SL Positioning Client UE sends a SL Positioning Service Request which includes info of SL Positioning Client UE, info of UE1, info of UE2, and required positioning QoS.

 For ranging, if UE1 and UE2 are not in proximity, the SL Positioning Service Request is responded with reject by the receiving UE (either UE1 or UE2) and remaining steps are not performed.

 4. The UE which received SL Positioning Service Request (here UE1) selects LMF or SL Positioning Server UE based on its status whether UE has NAS connection.